 Madagascar's unique flora is renowned for its flowers featuring elongated nectar tubes specifically adapted for pollination by long-tongued hawkmoths.
 The most celebrated example is Angraecum sesquipedale, also known as Darwin's orchid.
 Named in honor of Charles Darwin's prediction, this orchid was theorized to be pollinated by a moth with an exceptionally long proboscis, which scientists remarkably identified 41 years later – the giant hawkmoth, Xanthopan praedicta.

-A recently published titled “A new orchid species expands Darwin's predicted pollination guild in Madagascar” unveils a new instance of parallel with Darwin's orchid.
+A recently published research paper titled “A new orchid species expands Darwin's predicted pollination guild in Madagascar” unveils a new instance of parallel evolution with Darwin's orchid.
 The newly described species, Solenangis impraedicta, boasts a giant nectar spur measuring a staggering 33 cm – the third longest among all flowering plants and the longest relative to flower size.

 “The stark contrast between the tiny 2-cm flowers and the extraordinarily long nectar tube is simply mind-boggling,” stated co-author João Farminhão from the Coimbra University Botanic Garden.